Curious about the pros and cons of the flush setting for your engagement ring?

 When compared to a tension setting, flush settings can lack a little elegance.
 While they can be a beautiful vintage design, these designs are usually complex and intricate, rather than simple and dainty.

 A true flush set diamond will just be hammered into the metal, but the detailing is more on the band than accenting the center.
-A flush set diamond will also look smaller in its setting than a tension setting.
-With the metal usually just holding the top and bottom of a diamond, you really get to see it in its size.
+A flush set diamond will also look smaller in its setting than a tension setting, for the most part.
+There are some tension settings where the metal makes the diamond look smaller.
+But on average, if the metal usually just holding the top and bottom of a diamond, you really get to see it in its size as opposed to being almost one with the metal.

 But the downside to owning a tension set diamond over a flush setting is that because of those exposed edges, it makes it more like to chip than a flush setting that is surrounded by metal.